 - How to get around: The only true way to explore Bali is by scooter.
 You can rent these extremely cheap – just be careful of the traffic if you’re new to scootering around Asia.

-- Travel tip: Remember to barter while in Bali.
+- Travel tip: Remember to barter during your two weeks in Bali.
 Almost everything is priced higher (a lot higher) for foreigners, and bartering in most cases is expected.

 - Food: You can eat vegan at almost any local restaurant in Bali with tofu and tempeh hugely popular.